You are viewing this site in staging mode. Click in this bar to return to normal site.

 How will that help my child?

-Differentiation and intervention will provide support and challenge for every individual child in working towards their set, short term outcomes and good progress across all subjects.
+Adaptation of the curriculum and intervention will provide support and challenge for every individual child in working towards their set, short term outcomes and good progress across all subjects.

 HOW WILL I KNOW HOW MY CHILD IS DOING AND HOW WILL YOU HELP ME TO SUPPORT MY CHILD’S LEARNING?